VINAY-0119/whatsapp-n8n-bot/README.md

 4. Running the Bot

-Start your n8n instance.
+Start your n8n instance

-The WhatsApp Trigger node will listen for incoming messages.
+The WhatsApp Trigger node listens for incoming messages

-Messages are routed and processed by type (text, voice, image, document).
+Messages are routed and processed by type (text, voice, image, document)

-Responses (text or voice) are sent automatically.
+Responses (text or voice) are sent automatically

 5. Notes

-Voice messages are converted to text before AI processing.
+Voice messages → converted to text before AI processing

-Images are analyzed using OpenAI vision models.
+Images → analyzed using OpenAI vision models

-Memory buffer enables context-aware responses.
+Memory buffer → enables context-aware responses

-Customize bot personality via the AI Response Engine system prompt.
+Customize bot personality via AI Response Engine system prompt

 6. Contributing

-Fork the repository.
+Fork the repository

-Make improvements or fixes.
+Make improvements or fixes

-Submit a pull request with a clear description of changes.
+Submit a pull request with a clear description of changes